DON’T BE AFRAID TO SAY ALOUD THE NAME OF THE DECEASED. DON’T BE AFRAID TO REMEMBER HIM OR HER. ALOUD. WITH US.

 IT EVEN, SOMETIMES, BRINGS HER OR HIM BACK TO LIFE, JUST A LITTLE.

 THERE CAN BE NO BIGGER GIFT.

-In last week’s post, Eight Ways to Help the Widow, I mentioned a pal who was also a friend of my late husband.
-Though I’m often in touch with that friend, the musician Bill Haymes, there are two days each year, as I mentioned, when he never fails to call, text or email me: the day Ned was born and the day of his death.
+I’m often in touch with a friend, the musician Bill Haymes, who was also the best friend of my late husband, Ned Shank.
+There are two days each year when Bill never fails to call, text or email me: the day Ned was born and the day of his death.

 Sometimes Bill’s text will just say, “Thinking of you today, CD.”
 But sometimes, on a call, he’ll reminds me of something he and Ned, or three of us, or Ned alone, did or said.

 Now Bill does not do this funereally; there is no gloom-and-doom solemnity.
 Usually, when he calls, he’s laughing appreciatively at the shenanigans he recalls.
 “How did we even got started on the Gorilla Watch Repair riff? ” he might say, on the anniversary of Ned’s death.
 “I think we were working on the porch at Dairy Hollow, or maybe it was that time on the roof… He was wearing those huge gloves…Good God, that man and a tape measure!
 Jeez!”